Renewable Energy Stocks you could invest in, in 2023

 Genex Power ASX: GNX

-With a renewable energy portfolio that spans across Queensland, Genex Power generates its electricity from hydro, solar, and wind.
+With a renewable energy portfolio across Queensland, Genex Power generates its electricity from hydro, solar, and wind.
 Their hydro project was also a world first in repurposing an abandoned gold mine.

 Carnegie ASX: CCE

 Carnegie harnesses energy through ocean waves and converts them into electricity with the help from CETO technology.
 Carnegie’s patented technology has state-of-the-art features for greater efficiency in zero-emission electricity.